pankajsonar19/car_project_flask_application/README.md

    - Install/Download all the above dependencies.
    - Create a database in you local folder and give it's path in the config file in the SQLALCHEMY_DATABASE_URI variable.
-      (Note: Here in this project I have attached the db (that I created) in the project itself and have given it's path.
+      (Note: Here I have attached the db (that I created) in the project itself and have given it's path.
 But this is just for quickly running this project.
-In actual, the good practice is to keep db on your local machine.
-So, when you download this project on your local machine then create a new db and give its path in config file to the variable stated above)
+The good practice is to keep db on your local machine.
+So, when you download this project on your local machine then create a new db and give its path in config file to the variable stated above.)

              So first you need to set Env Variable discussed in next point and do the migrations by running below commands in your project folder location:
                 $ flask db migrate